artix75/psyc/doc/markdown/functions.md

 ```c
 struct PSDictIterator  * PSDictIteratorCreate (PSDict *dict)
 ```

-Create a new iterator for dictionary **dict**.
+Create a new iterator for dictionary [dict](types.md#psdictiterator).
 The dictionary will be allocated in memory, so it's up to the developer to free it as soon as it is no longer needed.

-#### RETURN VALUES
+**RETURN VALUES**

 The iterator or **NULL** if something goes wrong.